Helmholtz-UFZ/saqc/sphinxdoc/cook_books/MultivariateFlagging.rst

    2017-12-12 14:10:00    2017-12-12 14:50:00
    Name: maint, dtype: object

-Measurements collected while maintenance, are not trustworthy, so any measurement taken, in any of the listed intervals should be flagged right away.
+Measurements collected while maintenance are not trustworthy, so any measurement taken, in any of the listed intervals should be flagged right away.
 This can be achieved, with the :py:meth:`~saqc.SaQC.flagManual` method.
 Also, we will flag out-of-range values in the data with the :py:meth:`~saqc.SaQC.flagRange` method: